w102060018w/2017_MachineLearning_hw1/README.md

 * Training Root-Mean-Square error of different attribute.
 (Selected dimension range from 0th to 3th)
 <p align="center"><img src="./OutputFigure/hw1-5-(2)_atribute_decision.png"></p>

-As the figure shows, we will select the 3rd dimension as the most contributive attribute, since it achieve the lowest RMS error on the traning set.
+As the figure shows, we will select the 2nd dimension as the most contributive attribute, since without 2nd dimension, it achieves the highest(worst) RMS error on the traning set.
 More detail please also refer to the [report](./report.pdf).